A comprehensive guide to the best ultralight backpacking sleeping bags.

 Maximum comfort without compromising on weight, if the Flicker 20 UL Quilt sleeping bag is left unzipped, it will act as a large quilt and will accommodate 2 adults at a pinch.
 It is a full center-zip mummy sleeping bag that can be partially zipped.
-It's footbox can be cinched tight via a bottom drawcord, but you will lose approximately 6" of length.
+Its footbox can be cinched tight via a bottom drawcord, but you will lose approximately 6" of length.
 The crossover zipper design gives heat retention of a draft tube without weight or bulk, and the draft collar has 2 easily accessible drawcords.
 The continuous baffles let you position the down where you want it and the small webbing loops make it suitable to be used as a hammock under-quilt.
-You get to choose the color and the length.
-With its Pertex Endurance fabric, think 10 denier water-resistant and breathable fabric, the sleeping bag is lighter and has become a favorite of thru-hikers.
+You get to choose the color and length.
+With its Pertex Endurance fabric - a thick 10 denier water-resistant and breathable fabric - this sleeping bag has become a favorite of thru-hikers.

 Weight: 1 lb 13 oz

 Warmth Rating: 20°F / -7°C, Fill: 16 oz / 453 g Down